TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

-# Azure IoT Hub Field Gateway and Maker Den over MQTT on Arduino on NodeMCU (ESP8266 ESP-12E)

-Streams data in JSON format for Maker Den and and IoT Hub Field Gateway schema over MQTT
+# Temperature and Air Pressure (BMP180) MQTT Streaming

+## Platform

 This project implemented on the NodeMCU V2.0 (also known as V1.0) on the ESP8266, ESP-12E chip using the Arduino Firmware

+## Schema

+Streams data in the following JSON formats

+1. Maker Den
+2. Azure IoT Hub Field Gateway

 ##Physical Board